kabbo06/docker_overlay_using_vxlan/README.md

   docker run -di --net none --name doc3 con_img\
   docker run -di --net none --name doc4 con_img

 We will extend networks (**net1** & **net2**) from docker host1 which we build previously.
 After creating and configuring VXLAN interface on this host, distributed layer 2 network will be established.
-Then containets from both nodes will be available to each others.
+Then containers from both nodes will be available to each other’s.
 We will configure bridge, internal port and VXLAN interfaces in similar way.
 We don't need internal port on this node because gateway interfaces already exist on host1.

 #### Create first bridge **br1** for **net1**: